 Item operations:

-Note: Current PUT implementation behaves more or less like the PATCH method.
+Current PUT implementation behaves more or less like the PATCH method.
 Existing properties not included in the payload are not removed, their current values are preserved.
 To remove an existing property, its value must be explicitly set to null.
-Implementing the standard PUT behavior is on the roadmap, follow issue #4344 to track the progress.

 If no operation is specified, all default CRUD operations are automatically registered.
 It is also possible - and recommended for large projects - to define operations explicitly.